 Native to Australia, these "peppercorns" look much like dried black

-to Sichuan peppercorns.
-Both dried berries and dried leaves carry the
+similar to Sichuan peppercorns.
+Both dried berries and dried leaves

-spiciness and both are used in cooking.
-Both also show antimicrobial
+carry the spiciness and both are used in cooking, usually dried and

 Poppy Seeds -